SCO Summit opens in northern China as leaders prepare to sign Tianjin Declaration

 The agenda includes tackling terrorism, cybersecurity and biosafety, as well as advancing trade, connectivity and transport projects tied to China’s Belt and Road Initiative.
 More than 20 agreements are due to be signed, covering security, economic cooperation and digital transformation.

-China will work with all members of the Shanghai Cooperation Organisation (SCO) to raise the regional security forum to a higher level, President Xi Jinping said on Monday, setting out his vision for a new global security framework that challenges the United States.
+Chinese President Xi Jinping on Monday urged members of the Shanghai Cooperation Organisation (SCO) to harness their “mega-scale market”, setting out his vision for a new global security and economic order that presents a challenge to the United States.

-The gathering was attended by Russia’s President Vladimir Putin, India’s Prime Minister Narendra Modi and leaders from Central Asia, the Middle East, South Asia and Southeast Asia, marking a significant show of Global South unity.
+The summit, attended by Russia’s President Vladimir Putin, India’s Prime Minister Narendra Modi and other leaders from Central Asia, the Middle East, South Asia and Southeast Asia, was seen as a significant demonstration of Global South solidarity.